 The Remuneration Policy applies to all employees of the Company.
 The purpose of this document is to establish, implement and maintain a remuneration practice in line with the Company's business objectives and risk management strategy, as well as long-term interests and results, while at the same time it represents measures aimed at avoiding conflicts of interest and excessive risk-taking at the expense of the Company or its stakeholders (shareholders, policyholders, partners, etc.).
 The components of remuneration are fixed income and variable income.

-In June 2023, the Company updated its Remuneration Policies adopted in accordance with the Guidelines on System of Governance EIOPA-BoS-14/253CP-13/08 and with the Insurance Act and related subordinate legislation, by specifically indicating information pertaining to compliance with inclusion of sustainability risk.
+The Remuneration Policies, adopted in accordance with the Guidelines on System of Governance EIOPA-BoS-14/253te/08 and with the Insurance Act and related subordinate legislation, specifically indicate information pertaining to compliance with inclusion of sustainability risk.